Popular California Sandwich Chain is Opening Its First Houston Restaurant in Rice Village — Updated

 In partnership with Chris Shepherd and his Southern Smoke Foundation, the new location is serving a Charity Sandwich made with Shepherd’s smoked bacon sausage and signature “wedge slaw”.
 The sandwich is being sold during the store’s first month of business with 100% of proceeds going towards the Southern Smoke Foundation and its mission to provide relief funds to people in the food and beverage industry who are in need.

-As of now, the Mendocino Farms website shows three other Houston location are currently in the works.
+As of this writing, the Mendocino Farms website shows three other Houston location are currently in the works.
 An Uptown Park restaurant, originally expected earlier this year, is now slated to open this fall with Heights and Downtown spots to follow next year.

 For more information, visit the Mendocino Farms website.